douglascamata/cep/README.md

 [![Build Status](https://travis-ci.org/douglascamata/cep.svg?branch=master)](https://travis-ci.org/douglascamata/cep)

-A package to query Brazilian CEP codes.
+A package to query Brazilian zip (CEP) codes.

 Has support for multiple source APIs (Correios, ViaCep, Postmon, etc).
 It can query one specific source or query until one source returns a valid